igorline/slither_wiki/Detector-Documentation.md

 ### Description

 Solc frequently releases new compiler versions.
-Using an old version prevent access to new Solidity security checks.
+Using an old version prevents access to new Solidity security checks.
 We recommend avoiding complex pragma statement.

 ### Recommendation